 Just as much as London has always attracted leading artists, it has also been a magnet for some of the world's greatest thinkers.
 Being at the forefront of philosophy, chemistry, biology and more has practically demanded whopping museum spaces, all of which make jaw-dropping venues.

-But as well as those brainboxes, world-renowned architects and designers have been drawn to the Big Smoke.
+But as well as those brain boxes, world-renowned architects and designers have been drawn to the Big Smoke.
 Buildings such as The Barbican, a classic example of Brutalist architecture or Norman Foster's Gherkin are all landmarks on the London skyline.
-And now, with the arrival of The Shard pushing London up above any other city in Western Europe, we predict even more big and outrageous buildings from the world's brightest architects in future.
+And now, with the arrival of The Shard pushing London up above any other city in Western Europe, we predict even bigger and more outrageous buildings from the world's brightest architects in future.

 London sure knows how to party, and with late-night soirees aplenty always underway, it's a supply and demand thing when it comes to on-trend venues.
 It's not just evening adventures that require fun venues though - the motto used to go, 'work hard, play hard', but Londoners increasingly expect the two to merge, desiring corporate and office environments to be just as fun as the spots where they spend their evenings.
-Try Bounce, which combines meetings with ping pong, naturally!
+Try Puttshack, for seamless events with a side of mini-golf!